ashlab05/ashlab05/README.md

-### Hi there 👋 I am Mohammed Ashlab.
-I just graduated from my high school.I really love to learn things about new technology and I am new to open source.
+### Hi there 👋 I am Mohammed Ashlab,integrated MTECH Computer Science Engineering VITC.I really love to learn things about new technology and I am new to open source.
 Please feel free to say anything about me and guide me.

-I am new to open source.
-I am learning python.
+Open Source Enthusiast.

 He/Him

 <!--